facebook/docusaurus/website/docs/using-plugins.md

 };
 ```

-## Passing Options to Docusaurus Plugins Within Preset
+## Passing options to Docusaurus plugins via preset

-Docusaurus' classic template is scaffolded with the classic preset, which in turn includes the following official plugins.
+Docusaurus' classic template is scaffolded with the classic preset, which includes the following official plugins.
 You may read more about the configurations of these plugins in our [Advanced Guides: Plugins](advanced-plugins.md).

 - `@docusaurus/plugin-content-blog`
 - `@docusaurus/plugin-content-docs`